imd1005-web-development-winter-2023/lecture-slides/pages/intro/about-me.md

 Slide Notes:

-* Here's a couple pictures of Buster
+* Here's a picture of Buster
 * This dog just melts my heart

 -->

 ---
 title: Interests